waynegm/OpendTect-Plugin-Docs/docs/Attributes/ExternalAttrib.md

 # ExternalAttrib

 This is an attribute plugin for the open source seismic interpretation platform <a href="http://www.opendtect.org/" target="_blank">OpendTect</a> - that allows the calculation of single and multitrace attributes outside of OpendTect by a user specified external application.
-It is currently limited to single attribute input.
+The plugin supports multi-trace multiattribute input and multi-attribute output as well as parallel execution.

 Although still a work in progess it currently works under both Linux and Windows.
 The source and binary distributions include a reference implementation for writing external attributes in Python/Numpy (version 3).